jianchengu00/CraftingBot/README.md

   }
   ```

-  Some commands are written in Python, and they need to be called via a localhost Flask API.
-First set up this server like so:
+  Primary commands are written in Python, and they need to be hosted by a local Flask API to be callable by JavaScript.
+First start server like so:
   `$ python python_api.py`

-  Since the JS bot is already configured to localhost, then just start it like so:
+  Since the JS bot is already configured to localhost, it will be able to reach the Flask API endpoints, so simply start the bot:
   `$ node index.js`